k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 # Entity Reservation

 The entity reservation feature has been added in TDM 7.4.
-This feature provides the user with a better control on the tested entities in their environments and **enables the user to reserve (lock) entities on the testing environment and thus to prevent other users from re-provisioning or deleting these entities into/from the testing environment** until the user completes the functional tests and can release these entities.
+This feature provides the user with better control over the tested entities in their environments and **enables the user to reserve (lock) entities on the testing environment and thus to prevent other users from re-provisioning or deleting these entities into/from the testing environment** until the user completes the functional tests and can release these entities.

 However, the **user can still load a replica of the reserved entity** using either the [Replace IDs for the copied entities](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#replace-ids-for-the-copied-entities) or the [Generate clones for an entity](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#generate-clones-for-an-entity) option in the TDM task.